OsePedro/HaskellIntro/README.md

 ## Setup

+### Option 1: Run it Online

+The easiest way to start playing around with the messaging system is to use [this repl.it installation](https://repl.it/@OsePedro/HaskellIntro).
+If you want to save your changes, you should probably sign up for a free account (I don't know how long they'll keep your changes for if you don't).

+### Option 2: Run it Locally

-To set up the software you need to play around with the messaging system, do the following:
+If you'd rather play with a local copy of the code, you'll need to do the following:
 1. **Install Haskell:** follow [these instructions](https://www.haskell.org/platform/).
+    - I've only done this in Ubuntu, where it's as simple as launching a terminal and running

+          sudo apt-get update
+          sudo apt-get install haskell-platform

+    - The Mac OS X installation procedure looks straightforward too.
+      I don't have a Mac though, so I can't confirm this.
+    - The Windows installation procedure looks horrible - I don't know why it's like this.
+      If you want to give it a try, [this video](https://www.youtube.com/watch?v=gLr2u6CjSsM) might help.
+        - It might be easier to install Ubuntu 20.04 (e.g. in [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or in a VM), and then install the `haskell-platform` package as described above.
 1. **Download this repository:**
-    1. Option 1 (easiest): **download the zip file** [from here](https://github.com/OsePedro/HaskellIntro/archive/master.zip) and extract its contents.
+    1. Option A (easiest): **download the zip file** [from here](https://github.com/OsePedro/HaskellIntro/archive/master.zip) and extract its contents.
-    1. Option 2: **clone the Git repository:**
+    1. Option B: **clone the Git repository:**
         1. If you don't already have Git, use [these instructions](https://git-scm.com/downloads) to get it.
         1. Launch a terminal and run